 When people talk about affordable housing, they may mean one of two related issues: affordable housing (typically thought of as subsidized or other housing support for low-income families) or the increase in housing prices and rents for those who have generally paid market rates for housing.

 The housing crisis is complex, and it will not be solved overnight, but there are concrete steps we can take.
 In addition to long-term investment in a variety of housing options, we can and should expand access to housing support for low income families.
 This includes restoring the depleted North Carolina Housing Trust Fund, which provides support for affordable housing options.
-It should also include increasing access to housing vouchers and subsidies, and prohibiting discriminatory refusal to rent to people who rely on those supports.
+It should also include increasing access to housing vouchers and subsidies and incentives for the development of affordable housing units.

 The other side of the ledger when it comes to housing affordability is that income has simply not kept pace with the increase in home prices and rents.
 Wages are up slightly – but not nearly enough to meet the nearly 30% increase in median home prices in the Raleigh area.
 Access to housing, for many, depends on raising wages.